Jones-Medical-Biology/sausage/README.md

 researchers to expertly define workflows and pipelines without requiring expertise in software engineering.

+### Goals
+#### Add Tools
+ - [ ] UMAP

+#### Modularize Pipelines
+ - [ ] Tools should be compression agnostic such that the tool receives a feed of data in an uncompressed format and outputs data in an uncompressed format such that any arbitrary decompressor and compressor can be composed with the tool.

 ## Notes
 ### 2023-11-04
 I think that maybe [this article](